-‘Tis the season for showing leaders and teammates appreciation for their hard work and dedication, especially amid all 2020 has offered!
 Don’t miss the opportunity to carve out some time to intentionally express a sincere “thanks” to those who give their best every single day.
-If you feel a bit lost or confused about ways to show your appreciation for others, consider using their DISC style as a source of information and inspiration.
+If you feel a bit lost or confused about ways to show your appreciation for others, consider using their DISC personality style as a source of information and inspiration.
 With the DISC Personality System, we can better understand what people tend to value and appreciate based on their unique personality traits.
 Remember, whether you lead a team of 5 or 500, you can learn how to communicate and connect more effectively and on a personal level.

 Gift-giving can be challenging because it generally requires some form of investment (money) to purchase items, and then comes the challenge of deciding what to purchase.
 It can quickly become confusing and expensive!
-Fun items like stress balls and branded office supplies are an inexpensive option when purchased in bulk, can be gifted to the masses, but typically do not meet the mark for a true, heartfelt “thank you” employees deserve.
+Fun items like stress balls and branded office supplies are an inexpensive option when purchased in bulk and can be gifted to the masses, but typically do not meet the mark for a true, heartfelt “thank you” that your employees deserve.

-When it comes to showing appreciation to a very practically minded and goal-driven individual, consider taking the guesswork out and ask!
+When it comes to showing appreciation to a very practical-minded and goal-driven individual, consider taking the guesswork out of what's on their proverbial wish list and ask them directly.
 They would much rather receive something they can use instead of something of no use to them at work or home.
-If you simply want to find out what is on their proverbial wish list, try asking them!
-Specific and practical will hit the mark!
+Specific and practical will hit the mark.

-Much like the D style, this is another opportunity to consider choosing something functional serving a specific purpose.
+Much like the "D" style, this is another opportunity to consider choosing something functional that serves a specific purpose.
 As a more passive personality style, they may not necessarily tell you what’s on their list.
 Still, you can feel confident choosing something intellectual they can utilize in their personal time, such as new reading material on a topic of interest.

 +1 (330) 599-5580